 In 2014, some friends and I managed to catch Chicago’s High Spirits; once in Pittsburgh and again in their hometown as part of the Alehorn Of Power festival, which was headlined by Slough Feg, who drop in next month.
 The festival is where I also first saw Louisville, Kentucky’s Savage Master, and, ironically enough, Pittsburgh’s own Lady Beast, whose frontwoman, Deb Levine, put on this grand Smiling Moose event.

-Founded as a one-man project by prolific metal mogul and singer Chris Black in 2009, High Spirits manage to merge British metal to AOR with a watertight seal, and like many bands, often shine even brighter live than on record.
+Founded as a one-man project by prolific metal mogul and singer Chris Black in 2009, High Spirits manage to merge British metal to AOR with a watertight seal, and like many bands, often shine even brighter live than on wax.
 For example, a song such as the hit-worthy “I Need Your Love” from 2014’s You Are Here, was far more exhilarating and anthemic in the small Cinco De Mayo club environs than on record.
 High Spirits’ Thin Lizzy/Boston fusion demonstrated tremendous life-force on signature twilight cruisers “Another Night In The City” and “Demons At The Door” from their best-regarded album, 2011’s Another Night, and more recent tracks like “Flying High” from 2016’s Motivator, crunchy candy bar guitars filling ears with sweet diamond riffs as Black’s polite, restrained vocals floated above the streetlights, paying poetic tribute to the magic and melancholy of urban centers after dark.

-Savage Master shot the place up with their NWOBHM-flavored, Bitch/Betsy-worthy thrash, singer and barbarian princess Stacey Savage furthering her apparent quest to become an underground icon, her bratty vocals bolstered by her crew of proficient hooded marksmen.
+Savage Master shot the place up with their NWOBHM-flavored, Bitch/Betsy-worthy thrash, singer and barbarian princess Stacey Savage furthering her apparent quest to become an underground icon, her bratty vocals bolstered by her crew of proficient masked marksmen.
 We were treated to a new song as well as duet with Deb Levine as Savage and company mesmerized with their macabre conviction and love of the classics.

 So, what say you now, Old Heads?
 There’s no scene here any longer?
 Bah!